21 Healthy Office Snacks

 Plain, unsweetened Greek yogurt is an incredibly nutritious snack that is packed full of protein and probiotic bacteria.
 Compared to regular yogurt, Greek yogurt is higher in protein, which can help to keep you satisfied for longer periods of time.
-Although it can certainly be paired with homemade granola, fresh fruits, especially berries, helps to increase the fibre content make this a great healthy office snack combo.
+Although it can certainly be paired with homemade granola, fresh fruits, especially berries, helps to increase the fiber content making this a great healthy office snack combo.

 5. Peanut Butter + Celery

 This classic childhood snack works just as well as a healthy office snack.
 The combination of celery and peanut butter, or any nut butter, creates a relatively low-calorie snack that is filled with healthy fats and protein while being hydrating at the same time.
 Plus, the combination of crunchy, creaminess and saltiness really hits the taste buds and you could easily add a couple of raisins on top to create ‘ants on a log’ and satisfy a sweet tooth at the same time.

 Boiled eggs are a staple snack because they are easy to make and store well in the fridge for days to come.
 Packed full of protein, eggs are one of the most nutrient-dense foods with 13 essential vitamins and minerals and they are one of the greatest sources of choline available.
 (15) When paired with vegetables such as snap peas, eggs create a well-balanced and nutrient-dense snack that is the perfect addition to a packed lunch for the office.